 Starting at roughly ₹47 per USD in 2001, the rupee depreciated to around ₹75 twenty years later.
 India’s economic growth during this period led to increased demand for imports which resulted in a current account deficit, where the value of imports exceeded the value of exports.
 To overcome this, the RBI had to sell foreign exchange reserves, which put downward pressure on the rupee.
 Other global events like the 2008 financial crisis also had a significant adverse impact on the value of the Indian Rupee.

 The depreciation of the Indian Rupee (INR) against the US Dollar (USD) continued from 2020 to 2023, with the exchange rate reaching around ₹83 per USD in 2023.
-This continued depreciation can be attributed to several factors, including the COVID-19 pandemic and geopolitical tensions.
+This continued depreciation can be attributed to several factors, including the COVID-19 pandemic, crude oil prices, trade imbalances and current account deficit, capital outflows, and geopolitical tensions.

 General Factors Affecting USD-INR Exchange Rates